 A grant from the National Science Foundation supported the team’s work.

-Helanow is the first author of a paper just published online by Science Advances that describes the new slip law for glaciers moving on bedrock.
+Helanow is the first author of a paper just published online in the journal Science Advances that describes the new slip law for glaciers moving on bedrock.

 Helanow’s calculations – based on a computer model of the physics of how ice slides over and separates locally from rough bedrock – and the resulting slip law indicate that small changes in force at the glacier bed can lead to big changes in glacier speed.